Special reception needs of vulnerable groups

 The Ministry of Interior, depending on the needs of the applicant, cooperates with other competent bodies in relation to reception guarantees, for example with Centres for Social Welfare which are, when appropriate, included in the procedure for assessing special needs.
 In the case when adequate accommodation cannot be provided for those persons in the Reception Centre for Applicants for International Protection, a person would be accommodated in another appropriate institution or can be granted accommodation according to the social welfare regulations.
 Also, when needed, special dietary requirements will be provided based on the recommendation of the competent physician.
 Applicants accommodated in the Reception Centre are provided with three meals a day and pregnant women, babies and children under the age of 16 are provided with an afternoon snack.
 Upon recommendation of the doctor, separate accommodation would be provided to those with special reception needs.
 If needed, they would be provided with appropriate health care related to their specific health condition.[6]

 In 2020, the NGO Rehabilitation Centre for Stress and Trauma (RCT) informed FRA that they noted difficulties in ensuring the standards laid down in the Receptions Conditions Directive, especially for vulnerable applicants.
 They reported that an applicant with amputated legs was placed in a facility for the elderly with mental problems, which was not adapted for people in wheelchairs.
-They also highlighted the lack of effective mechanisms to identify torture victims.[7]
-The similar was reported by RCT in 2021.[8]
+They also highlighted the lack of effective mechanisms to identify torture victims.[8]
+Similar findings were reported by RCT in 2021.[9]
 Centre for Peace Studies (CPS) also pointed out that there is still an inadequate system for identifying vulnerable groups within Reception Centres for Applicants of International Protection and Reception Centre for Foreigners.
-CPS also reported the questionable level of providing psychological support to applicants in reception centres suffering from trauma, PTSD and similar conditions in which quality, professional, individualised psychological support is needed [9]
+CPS also reported the questionable level of providing psychological support to applicants in reception centres suffering from trauma, PTSD and similar conditions in which quality, professional, individualised psychological support is needed [10]

 Reception of women and children